About the Devotional Format

 - What I said to God - This is my response to what I believe He has shown me.
 Often it is a time of praise and surrender to His Word but can also include honest questions and confessions.

-I use the NIV or New International Version during most of my quiet times.
-(NIV is also the version that I use for my scripture memory.)
+I use either the 1984 version of the New International Version or the New Living Translation during most of my quiet times.
+(These are also the versions I use most often for scripture memory.)